 - The character generation generates a career history we’d look at that and decide if any of the crew have a history – where they at the Academy together or did a stint in Military Operations command at one point.
 Do they get on? etc;

-- I’ll get the characters to flesh out their last mission including their last diplomatic, scientific/technical and marital triumphs.
+- I’ll get the characters to flesh out their last mission including their last diplomatic, scientific/technical and martial (or marital ?) triumphs.
 Including how they worked together

 - Run a quick R&R brawl with some miners to get them a feel for the combat.